Upright Row: Muscles Worked and How To Do

 • Suitable for overall upper body development and coordination

 I would suggest using dumbbells instead of a barbell if you have any pre-existing injuries or conditions.
-Dumbbell will allow for a more natural movement pattern and put less strain on your shoulders, as they will affect your shoulders.
+Dumbbells will allow for a more natural movement pattern and put less strain on your shoulders, as they will affect your shoulders.

 How much weight should I use for an upright row?